mariocco1w/Individual_Proyects/README.md

-here you can see some works that i realized, if you can see i work in different languagues.
+Here you can see some works that I realized in different languages.
+Also you can see some personal works (some of them are still in work).